jsdelivrbot/CodeSearch/README.md

 ```

 The above code, while it works in theory, runs into the automatic abuse flagger on Github's API
 and it required me to go back to the drawing board.
-After a bit of searching, I found a github
+After a bit of searching, I found a Github
-API endpoint that was not listed in the API documentation for downloading archive files of the
+API endpoint, that was not listed in the API documentation, for downloading archive files of
-repository and used the following code to obtain the archive of each repository listed on AAN.
+repositories and used the following code to obtain the archive of each repository listed on AAN.

 ```python
 def download_zip_archives(repo_tups, download_path):